 Decide which features are must-haves in your workflow automation application.
 Define your requirements so that you can choose the ideal tool.
 Know what the application should and shouldn’t do to meet your objectives.

 Consider the cross-compatibility of the software.
 It refers to the ability of the application to integrate with the existing tools in your system.
-Having Zapier integrations so you can easily connects your favorite apps or API compatibility.
+Having Zapier integrations so you can easily connect your favorite apps or API compatibility.
 Ensuring that implementing the automation won’t affect the other services.

-Focus on products that offer cloud operability.
+Focus on products that offer cloud work/article/cloud-workflow/flow operability.
 A majority of companies use cloud services, and workflow automation should be able to integrate seamlessly.
 Cloud-based tools guarantee a high level of security, scalability and easy accessibility, including remotely.